Speak 2 Impress

 Answer.
 12 people found it helpful. jakemalinao25. report flag outlined.
 Explanation: A teenager attempting to convince her parents that she needs to be able to stay out until 11pm instead of 10pm.
 A student council president trying to convince school administrators to allow the students to have a dance after the final football game of the season.

-16. example of persuasive speech
+16. Example of persuasive speech about online class